Spencerfar/aging-damagerepair/README.md

 # Damage and repair processes in aging
 Instead of simply measuring the health state as the count of binary health deficits as in a Frailty Index, we estimate damage and repair processes.
+Pre-print available at https://www.biorxiv.org/content/10.1101/2022.03.01.482443v1.

 <p align="center">
 <img src="diagrams/transitions_schematic_combined.png" width="799" height="343">